arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesWebMatrix/HOL.md

 In this task you will explore the Photo Gallery application you have published in [Exercise 1](#Exercise1).
 You will register as a photo gallery user and then explore the application to see how it works.
 You will upload some images, add comments to those pictures and see how thumbnails change according to the pictures you uploaded.

->**Note:** This exercise requires that you have the Photo Gallery application published in Windows Azure Websites as explained in Exercise 1.
+>**Note:** This exercise requires that you have the Photo Gallery application published in Microsoft Azure Websites as explained in Exercise 1.

 <a name="Ex2Task1"></a>